 Photos: Camera Roll, Photo Library, Photo Stream, Photo Videos

 Videos: Movies, TV shows, Music Videos

 Others: Contacts, Notes, Messages, Voice Mails, Books, and Safari Bookmarks

 If you use the built-in feature on PC to import photos from iPhone to Windows, you can just transfer photos in Camera Roll to computer.
-However, if you use EaseUS MobiMover, you can transfer all your iPhone photos in Camera Roll, Photo Stream, and Photo Library to your PC.
+However, if you use EaseUS MobiMover, the software to transfer photos from iPhone to PC, you can transfer all your iPhone photos in Camera Roll, Photo Stream, and Photo Library to your PC.
 What’s more, you can transfer photos from PC to iPhone to sync the imported photos back to your new iPhone whenever you need.
 Sound great, right?
 Follow the steps below to have a try.